Avaiga/taipy-doc/docs/index.md

 Yet, Taipy provides all the customization possibilities (graphical event management, delay management, etc) required by developers and end-users.

-At the same time, Taipy is designed for creating data-driven back-end applications.
-It comes with built-in components that make it easy to organize and control how data is accessed and managed.
-Pipeline orchestration is very easy to implement through a graphical editor (Taipy Studio) and an intuitive Python API.

-The capability to:

-- Register pipeline single execution.
-- Perform what-if analysis (comparing different executions/runs).
-- Explore your past executions, comparing them.

-Is provided by Taipy’s “Scenario Management”, one of Taipy’s central feature.

 **Front-End Functionalities:**

 - Taipy provides all the GUI components needed to build interactive front-ends.
 - No prior knowledge of web design is necessary, and any prerequisites related to CSS and HTML.
 - Leveraging augmented Markdown syntax, Taipy GUI aids users in seamlessly generating their desired web pages.
 - Taipy’s ability to really customize your GUI in terms of layout, graphical events, Style/CSS, etc is one of Taipy’s strongest points.

+At the same time, Taipy is designed for creating data-driven back-end applications.
+It comes with built-in components that make it easy to organize and control how data is accessed and managed.

 **Back-End Functionalities:**